TobyBaril/EarlGrey/Docker/README.md

 ## Get the preconfigured docker container from biocontainers
 ## This image will be configured with Dfam curated elements only
 In this case, we need to bind a system directory to the docker container.
-In the line below, we are binding a directory call `host_data` that is found on our current path to `/data/` in the docker container.
+In the line below, we are binding a directory called `host_data` that is found on our current path to `/data/` in the docker container.
 Please replace the file path before `:` to the directory you wish to bind to `/data/` in the container.
 This container must be run in interactive mode the first time you use it.

 ```
-docker run -it -v `pwd`/host_data/:/data/ quay.io/biocontainers/earlgrey:3.2.2--h4ac6f70_0
+docker run -it -v `pwd`/host_data/:/data/ quay.io/biocontainers/earlgrey:4.1.1--h4ac6f70_0
 ```

 ## If you are running the container for the first time, you need to enable Earl Grey to configure the Dfam libraries correctly in interactive mode.